-- Fresh, dehydrated or jarred garlic or onions.
+- Fresh, dehydrated, or jarred garlic or onions.

-- Seasoning packets for making soups, salads or dips also work well for adding great flavor.
+- Seasoning packets for making soups, salads, or dips also work well for adding great flavor.
 Onion soup mix or dry ranch dressing packets are one of my favorite additions.

-- Many sauces can also be mixed in with meat, make your own or use prepared.
+- Many sauces can also be mixed in with the meat, make your own or use prepared.
 You can add any BBQ sauce, Steak sauce, Soy sauce, Worcestershire sauce, Marinara sauce, Hot sauce, Salad dressing, etc.

-- Other add in ideas include, crumbled bacon, ham, pepperoni or salami, chopped mushrooms, chopped bell or jalapeno peppers, sliced olives, diced tomatoes, egg, bread crumbs, cream cheese, sour cream, yogurt, or salsa.
+- Other add-in ideas include, crumbled bacon, ham, pepperoni or salami, chopped mushrooms, chopped bell or jalapeno peppers, sliced olives, diced tomatoes, egg, bread crumbs, cream cheese, sour cream, yogurt, or salsa.
 I’ve even heard of people adding in peanut butter so pretty much anything you can think of.

 You can mix shredded cheese directly in the meat mix or stuff just the middle of the burger with it.
 Or add it on top when the burgers are almost done cooking.

 The only thing you don’t want to add to your mix is the salt.
-Salt will remove the moisture from the raw meat and they will dry out while cooking, so don’t add the salt until the meat is on the grill.
+Salt will remove the moisture from the raw meat and they will dry out while cooking, so doesn’t add the salt until the meat is on the grill.

 Don’t over mix your meat.
-Crumble the ground meat add in any of your favorite flavoring and gently mix with your hands or a fork.
+Crumble the ground meat add in any of your favorite flavorings and gently mix with your hands or a fork.
 The more you handle the meat the tougher and denser it will be.
 Gently form your meat into patties, ideally 3/4 inch thick.
 Use your thumb to make an indention in the center of the burger to help keep them from puffing up in the middle while cooking.

 When your grill is heated to medium 325-350 degrees you can add the patties.
 Many experts say to close the lid and keep it closed during cooking, saying that it lessens cooking time and retains moisture.
 But if your meat is thin you will need to cook with the lid open to keep them from overcooking.